jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 Field | Description
 -----   -----------
-ID | VSI ID (found via SLCLI VS LIST).
+Order | Optional field for tracking or sorting.
+Not used by script ID | VSI ID (found via SLCLI VS LIST).
 If specified it will used instead of hostName (prefered).
 HOSTNAME | SL Hostname.
 Must be unique if you don't specify the correct VSI ID.
 Script will it look up.
 WAIT | # of second to wait after powering on or off VM before moving to next VM